-In a report, your discussion of your method of obtaining your facts can serve a wide variety of purposes.
-Report readers want to assess the reliability of the facts you present: your discussion of your method tells the reader how and where you got your facts.
+In a report, the discussion of your method of obtaining your facts can serve a wide variety of purposes.
+Report readers want to assess the reliability of the facts you present: the discussion of your method tells the reader how and where you got your facts.
 It also suggests to your readers how they can gain additional information on the same subject.
-If you obtained your information through reading, for example, you direct your readers to those sources.
-If you obtained your information through an experiment, survey, or other special technique, your account of your method may help others design similar projects.
+For example, if you obtained your information through reading, you would direct your readers to those sources.
+If you obtained your data through an experiment, survey, or other special technique, your account of your method might help others design similar projects.

-- The procedure section gives a "technical description" of the how the measurements were obtained (its does not include calculations). - Provide an in-depth description of how the measurements were obtained (including the type of instrumentation). - Use past tense to describe what was performed - Use present tense to describe: (a) the capacity of a device; (b) a property of a material; (c) where values are located in the report. - Avoid writing, ". . . readings were taken . . ." - For every procedure you must have a figure. - The actual values of the measurements can be stated in the RESULTS section.
+- The procedure section gives a "technical description" of how the measurements were obtained (it does not include calculations). - Provide an in-depth description of how the measurements were obtained (including the type of instrumentation). - Use past tense to describe what was performed - Use present tense to describe: (a) the capacity of a device; (b) a property of a material; (c) where values are located in the report. - Avoid writing, ". . . readings were taken . . ." - For every procedure, you must have a figure. - The actual values of the measurements can be stated in the RESULTS section.